aroberge/reeborg-world-creation/tools/mazes.md

 # Mazes

-If you need to create simple mazes, with a single path randomly generated and one square grid wide, fills the entire world, you can use the following:
+If you need to create simple mazes, with a single path randomly generated and one square grid wide which fills the entire world, you can use the following:

 ```py
 RUR.create_maze(7, 7)